 Set aside some “catch up time”

-You’ve been gone for a sometime, so don’t expect to get caught up in a single day.
+You’ve been gone for some time, so don’t expect to get caught up in a single day.
 Trying to tackle everything all at once can leave you feeling stressed and overwhelmed.
 You want to get back into work mode without stressing yourself and losing all the benefits of that lovely holiday.

 Clean up your desk /transform your workspace